za-gene/rpi/stm32/bare/delay/README.md

 Note that `PSC`, `CNT` and `ARR` have 16-bit values (0-65,535) even though they are 32-bit registers.

 Timing reveals that the `delay(1000)` produced the expected delay of 1s.
 It seems that the other processing in the loop did not throw the calcs out.

+The selected value for ARR of 65535 just maximises our count to 65536ms. so the maximum delay is ~65.5s if the current implementation is used.